schell/prometheus/README.md

 A simple and modern, type safe, haskell [Prometheus](http://prometheus.io) client.
 Specifically there is no use of unsafe IO or manual ByteString construction from lists of bytes.
+Batteries-included web server.

 - [Hackage Package](https://hackage.haskell.org/package/prometheus)

 ## Tasks

-- Help docstrings are not yet implemented.
-- Timestamps on samples are not yet implemented.
-- Web server layer not yet implemented.
+- [ ] Implement help docstrings.
+- [ ] Implement timestamps on samples.
-- GHC-specific metrics not yet implemented.
+- [ ] Implement GHC-specific metrics.
+- [ ] Encode name and labels on register.
+- [ ] Implement ReaderT for GlobalRegistry.
+- [ ] Library documentation and example.